Skip to content

 What are the criteria for being selected?

-Often you are recommended by a teacher/tutor and other staff members in school or from the company.
+The decision-making process involves staff assessments, discussions with tutors and school staff or staff from the company.
 Although there are different criteria in every school and company, there are some skills that are necessary:

 Based on staff assessment a preliminary selection of the most suitable candidates is carried out.
 The preliminary selection is discussed together with the tutors of the class and staff members in school.
 When you are an apprentice, the decisions are taken by company staff.
 When a consensus is reached, the final selection of the students for an internship abroad is established

-The coordinator will tell you which documents you have to hand in.
-Most of the time it is a CV and a letter of motivation in which you state your reasons why you should be the one selected to go abroad.
+Your coordinator will guide you on necessary documents, usually including a CV, a motivation letter in which you state your reasons why you should be the one selected to go abroad.
 Sometimes you will be also asked to fill in an application form or a questionnaire assessing your skills and knowledge.

 1.3 Practical arrangements & information